L4B0MB4/Teacrypt/README.md

 ## How to use in dev:

-Go to chrome extensions -> load unzipped files -> choose the 'Src' folder.
+Go to chrome extensions -> load unzipped files -> choose the 'dist' folder.

 Go to teams.
 Write a message.
 Hit enter (currently only enter is supported).